Locating Container Faults Using a Core Dump

 Application Scenarios

 Generally, when a service application crashes, its container exits and is reclaimed and destroyed.
-Therefore, container core files need to be permanently stored on the host or cloud storage.
-This topic describes how to configure container core dumps.
+Therefore, container core files need to be permanently stored on the node or cloud storage.
+This section describes how to configure a container core dump.

-When a container core dump is persistently stored to OBS (parallel file system or object bucket), the default mount option umask=0 is used.
-As a result, although the core dump file is generated, the core dump information cannot be written to the core file.
+When a container core dump is persistently stored in OBS (parallel file system or object bucket), the default mount option umask=0 is used.
+As a result, although the core dump file is generated, its information cannot be written to the core file.

-Log in to the node, run the following command to enable core dump, and set the path and format for storing core files:
+Log in to the node, run the following command to enable a core dump, and configure the path and format for storing core files:

 echo "/tmp/cores/core.%h.%e.%p.%t" > /proc/sys/kernel/core_pattern